Wensan-Git/Personal-Projects/Paws_and_Tails/README.md

 The app is deployed at: [https://paws-and-tails.herokuapp.com/](https://paws-and-tails.herokuapp.com/)

 Unfortunately, the inner shift in Heroku made the deployment unseenable.
 I will update this once I finish the entire launching!
+I will also attach a demo video once the launching is successful.